florentpoujol/Daneel/readme.md

     self.gameObject:SetName("a new name")
     -- note that only one argument (in addition to the working object) can be passed to the function.

-As Daneel introduce the new `gameObject:GetModelRenderer()`, `gameObject:GetMapRenderer()` and `gameObject:GetCamera()` functions, you may now access any components via their variable, like the transform :

-    self.gameObject.modelRenderer.model = "model name"
-    -- is the same as
-    self.gameObject:GetComponent("ModelRenderer"):SetModel(CraftStudio.FindAsset("model name", "Model"))

-Dynamic getters and setters will also work for your scripts (not just the ScriptedBehaviors) provided you add their fully-qualified path in `Daneel.config.scripts` :
+Dynamic getters and setters will also work for your ScriptedBehaviors provided you add their Script's fully-qualified path in `Daneel.config.scripts` :

     Daneel.config = {
         scripts = {